Doberdor dog — Doberman Pinscher and Labrador Retriever mix

 About the Doberdor

-The Doberdor is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Doberdor is best matched with experienced owners.
+The Doberdor is a cross between the Doberman Pinscher and Labrador Retriever.
+The Doberdor is a large mixed breed dog known for being affectionate with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Doberdor is best matched with experienced owners.
 Typically standing 24 to 28 inches and weighing 60 to 100 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Doberdor brings a distinct combination of traits that sets it apart.
 The Doberdor is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Affectionate with its family, the Doberdor strikes a healthy balance between independence and closeness.